 Note: A quorum requires a majority of all commission members, not just a majority of those members present at a meeting.
-Actions of the Transportation Commission are subject to Iowa's open meetings laws (Chapter 21 of the Iowa Code), which are described at [include reference to section of handbook.]
+Actions of the Transportation Commission are subject to lowa's open meetings laws (Chapter 21 of the lowa Code), which are described on page 28.

 Commission meetings are typically divided into workshops at which information is provided but no formal action is taken and business meetings at which formal actions are taken.
-The schedule of meetings for the year, including tours, is included at [link to appropriate section of the handbook].
+The schedule of meetings for the year, including tours, is included on page 27.